Statistics for Iwasawa Invariants of elliptic curves, $\rm{II}$: Introduction

 \section{Introduction}

 In recent years, research in arithmetic statistics has gained considerable popularity.
-This subject was initiated by H. Cohen and H. W. Lenstra in \cite{CL84}, where they introduced a plausible heuristic on the distribution of class groups of number fields.
-Over the years, these heuristics have been suitably modified and these ideas have since become a powerful source of predictions for number fields.
+A early development in the subject is due to H.~Cohen and H.~W.~Lenstra in \cite{CL84}, where they introduced a plausible heuristic on the distribution of class groups of number fields.
+Over the years, such heuristics have been suitably modified and they give a powerful source of predictions for number fields.
 One route that arithmetic statistics took was in the direction of elliptic curves, which will be our primary focus.

 A fundamental result in the theory of elliptic curves is the \emph{Mordell--Weil Theorem}.
 It states that given an elliptic curve $E_{/\Q}$, its $\Q$-rational points form a finitely generated abelian group, i.e.,